 Its aim is to make both the human capital and its superb Italian facilities available first to students from Kennesaw State University and its USG consortium partners led by Georgia Southern University.
 Beyond that it will offer a wide range of programs, everything from cooking lessons to executive leadership training, to alumni, community, educational and business groups on a space available basis.
-While organizations affiliated with KSU and its consortium partners have first call on the resources of KSU in Tuscany, the Center seeks to accommodate groups and interests from across the State of Georgia.
+While organizations affiliated with KSU and its consortium partners have first call on the resources of KSU Italy, the Center seeks to accommodate groups and interests from across the State of Georgia.

 In February 2013 Kennesaw State signed an agreement with the Comune of Montepulciano to contribute to the cost of renovating the town's Fortezza Medievale in return for a 25-year lease of extensive classroom space as well as a scholar/director apartment.
 The Fortezza renovation is scheduled for completion during the summer of 2014.

 Once the Fortezza facility is available for use, KSU and partner USG institutions plan to expand activity in Montepulciano considerably.
 Plans include art, music, theatre, and architecture programs as well as an undergraduate leadership training program, an honors program, executive training and educational leadership programs.

 KSU Italy was accepted for membership in the Association of American College and University Programs in Italy (AACUPI) in the spring of 2014.

 Recent archeological work confirms that the site of Montepulciano's Fortezza Medievale, the high point of the Tuscan hill town, was the site of a tower as early as the pre-Roman Etruscan period, ca. 200 BCE.

 Medieval records indicate a fortress was completed on the site in 1261, during the period Montepulciano alternately battled Siena and Florence to maintain its independence.
 The Fortezza was destroyed and rebuilt multiple times over the next several centuries.